Areas of Concentration

 • Mental Health and Health Care Policy

-Learn more about the Mental Health and Trauma concentration.
+Learn more about Mental Health and Trauma.

-Health, Equity and Wellness
+Health, Equity and Wellness Focus

 Improve health and wellness for individuals and communities while advocating for policy reform across systems.
 In this concentration, you will learn to focus your practice on integrative approaches to health care and the mind-body connection—incorporating problem-solving and evidence-based modalities that consider health care trends, interdisciplinary collaboration and social justice.

-Course Examples
+Pathways Examples

 • Evolving Perspectives and Trends in Health and Wellness